IhateCreatingUserNames2/OpenSkill/SkillTesting/MemCollab/Readme.md

 4. **Run inference**
    - Execute `tttt_inference.py`
-   - This will run task questions comparing:
+   - This will run task questions for:
      - **MemCollab Text Injection** calls
      - **Vanilla** calls
    - *(Optional)* Edit the task questions as needed